pmomot/storehouse/README.md

 in terminal and be free of restarting server every time after changing 'foo' to 'bar'.

+Before start you should also build main.css styles using
+> gulp styles

+command.

-After this you can open http://localhost:3001/ in browser
+After this you can open http://localhost:3001/ in browser if you set up database correctly.

 If you want to change *.scss files (because we write styles in scss), then you need to type